zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 </dependency>
 ```

 Note: No version element is specified.
-This is because the version is inherited from the `jboss-fuse-parent` bill of materials (BOM) included the parent project `pom.xml` file.
+This is because the version is inherited
+from the `jboss-fuse-parent` bill of materials (BOM) included the project's
+`pom.xml` file.

 3. Save the changes.

+Note: If you are having issues resolving the Maven dependencies you may need to
+update your `~/.m2/settings.xml` to include the Red Hat Maven repositories.
+An example of this file can be found in the root of this Github repository.

 ## Write Your Camel Route.